stats-tgeorge/docs/editing.md

 ## Out of office

-Sometimes we need time away from our editing duties at JOSS.
+Sometimes we need time away from our editing duties at JOSE.
 The [joss-reviews](https://github.com/openjournals/joss-reviews) repository has the [OoO bot](https://github.com/swinton/probot-ooo) installed which means you can mark yourself as out of the office (and unable to respond to reviews) for a period of time e.g.:

 Mark yourself as OoO in one of the reviews you're editing in the [joss-reviews](https://github.com/openjournals/joss-reviews) repository like this: